PRESIDENT

 - Designed

-and set up a new laboratory for
+and set up a new laboratory for HWF

-Ohio.
-Subsequently trained the new lab
+testing in Ohio.
+Subsequently trained the new lab manager to

 - Performed